 Source of Funds.
 Many countries have merged the financing of sickness programs with that of other social insurance benefits and collect only a single contribution from employees and employers.
-More commonly, however, a fixed percentage of wages, up to a ceiling, is contributed by employees and employers directly to a separate program that administers both health care and cash benefits for sickness and maternity.
+More commonly, however, employees and employers contribute directly to a separate program that includes both health care and cash benefits for sickness and maternity.
 Some countries also provide a government contribution.
 Where medical care is available to residents, generally through some type of national health service, the government usually bears at least the major part of the cost from general revenues.